MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/calls-meetings-bots-overview.md

 When a bot is participating in a call or online meeting, it must deal with audio and video streams.
 When users talk on a call, show themselves on a webcam, or present their screens in a meeting, to a bot it is shown as audio and video streams.
 If a bot wants to say something as simple as, **press 0 to reach the operator** in an interactive voice response (IVR) scenario, it requires playing a .WAV file.
 Collectively, this is referred to as media or real-time media.

 Real-time media refers to scenarios where media must be processed in real time, as opposed to playback of previously recorded audio or video.
-You must have found dealing with media streams, particularly real-time media streams, extremely complex.
+Dealing with media streams, particularly real-time media streams, is extremely complex.
 Microsoft has created the Real-time Media Platform to handle these scenarios and to offload as much of the traditional heavy lifting of real-time media processing as possible.
 When the bot answers an incoming call, or joins a new or existing call, it needs to tell the Real-time Media Platform how media will be handled.
 If you are building an IVR application, you can offload the expensive audio processing to Microsoft.
-Alternatively, if your bot requires direct access to media streams, that scenario is also supported.
+Alternately, if your bot requires direct access to media streams, that scenario is also supported.
 There are the two types of media processing:

-* **Service-hosted media:** Bots focus on managing application workflow, such as, routing calls and offload audio processing to the Microsoft Real-time Media Platform.
+* Service-hosted media: Bots focus on managing application workflow, such as, routing calls and offload audio processing to the Microsoft Real-time Media Platform.
 With service-hosted media, you have several options to implement and host your bot.
 A service-hosted media bot can be implemented as a stateless service as it does not process media locally.
 Service-hosted media bots can use APIs, such as the following:

-    * `PlayPrompt` for playing an audio clip
+    * `PlayPrompt` for playing an audio clip.
-    * `Record` for recording audio clips
+    * `Record` for recording audio clips.
     * `SubscribeToTone` for subscribing to DTMF tones.

 For example, knowing when a user has pressed **0** to reach the operator.

-* **Application-hosted media:** For a bot to get direct access to the media, it needs a specific Graph permission.
-After your bot has the permission, the [Real-time Media Library](https://www.nuget.org/packages/Microsoft.Graph.Communications.Calls.Media/) and the [Graph Calling SDK](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/index.html#graph-calling-sdk-and-stateful-client-builder) helps you build rich, real-time media, and calling bots.
-An Application-hosted bot must be hosted in a Windows environment.
+* Application-hosted media: For a bot to get direct access to the media, it needs a specific Graph permission.
+After your bot has the permission, the [Real-time Media Library](https://www.nuget.org/packages/Microsoft.Graph.Communications.Calls.Media/) and the [Graph calling SDK](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/index.html#graph-calling-sdk-and-stateful-client-builder) helps you build rich, real-time media, and calling bots.
+An application-hosted bot must be hosted in a Windows environment.
 For more information, see [application-hosted media bots](./requirements-considerations-application-hosted-media-bots.md).

 ## See also